Annex-Engineering/TradRack/docs/klipper/Config_Reference.md

 #   toolhead.
 See Tuning.md for details.
 #   This parameter must be specified.
 hotend_load_length:
-#   Length (im mm) to move filament into the hotend when loading the
+#   Length (in mm) to move filament into the hotend when loading the
 #   toolhead.
 See Tuning.md for details.
 #   This parameter must be specified.
 toolhead_unload_length: